Labor exploitation and discrimination

 What is labor exploitation?

-Labor exploitation exists also in Finland, and the victim is often a foreigner.
-The conditions of labor exploitation can arise in all sorts of circumstances, as when workers do not know their rights in the Finnish labor market, or if they are afraid of losing their right to stay in the country.
-Common forms of labor exploitation may resemble the following situations:
+The victim of labor exploitation is often a foreigner.
+A worker can be exploited at work for example when they don’t know their rights in the Finnish labor market, or if they are afraid of losing their right to stay in the country.
+Common forms of labor exploitation are for example:

-- the worker is paid less than they should under current legislation
+- the worker is paid less than they should be paid according to the law and collective agreement

-- the worker is required to work long hours without proper compensation
+- the worker has to work long hours without proper compensation

-- the employer deducts money from the worker’s pay for providing the job, for supplying a residence permit, or for over-reporting wages to enable the worker to secure residence permits for family members
+- the employer charges the worker for getting the job, for getting a residence permit, or for showing a higher income to Migri to get residence permits for family members

-- the worker has no access to occupational health services
+- the worker doesn’t have access to occupational health services

 - identity theft

-In the Finnish criminal code, labor exploitation is criminalized as for example work discrimination, extortionate work discrimination, aggravated usury or in its most severe form as human trafficking.
+In Finnish criminal law, labor exploitation is criminalized as for example work discrimination, extortionate work discrimination, aggravated usury or in its most severe form as human trafficking.

-For example, it is a sign of work discrimination when a foreign employee is not paid the wages, bonuses or other compensation required under the statutory law (such as a collective labor agreement).
-For the conditions of work discrimination to be met, the foreign worker must be in a disadvantaged position relative to native Finnish workers, for instance.
+For example, it is a sign of work discrimination when a foreign employee is not paid all the salaries, extras (such as evening or Sunday salary supplements) or other compensation required by law or the relevant collective agreement, or if they have to work long hours without compensation.
+In work discrimination, the foreign worker is put in a worse position than Finnish workers.

-If the employer only has foreign workers, the workers’ conditions are evaluated against normal labor market standards, that is, against employees in businesses that satisfy the minimum requirements of the collective labor agreement.
-In other words, it is possible for an employer to discriminate against all employees of the company or enterprise.
+If the employer only has foreign employees, the workers’ conditions are compared to normal labor market standards: in other words, against the conditions of employees in businesses that comply with the requirements of the collective agreement.
+In other words, it is possible for an employer to discriminate against all their employees.

-Underpaid work can also be a case of criminal discrimination, as when the employer neglects to pay foreign workers compensation for overtime.
-If neglect of wage payment involves basic pay or overtime compensation, as in cases where a worker’s hours are long on a regular basis, the case can be one of extortionate work discrimination.
-An employer can be guilty of work discrimination based on national or ethnic origin, even when the employer is of the same background.
+At its mildest, underpayment can be criminal discrimination when the employer doesn’t pay foreign workers the legal supplements for evening work.
+If the employer doesn’t pay the complete basic salary or overtime compensation, as for example in cases where a worker works long hours on a regular basis, it can fill the criteria of extortionate work discrimination.
+An employer can be guilty of work discrimination based on national or ethnic origin even when the employer is themselves from the same background as the worker.

 Who can I contact?

-- Email: email@example.com (mails will be responded within three days)
+- Email: email@example.com (we will reply within 3 days)

 - By phone (also SMS or Whatsapp) +358 40 632 9293